Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-frosted-glass-credit-card.md

 }
 ```

-Remember: We had the Visa SVG logo, we put that in the right bottom corner.
+Remember: We had the Visa SVG logo.
+We put that in the right bottom corner.

 ```css
 .card svg {